Every day, nearly 1.3 billion people flock to Facebook to spend an average of 50 minutes posting, sharing and consuming content.

 Sixty-four percent of marketers are using social media for six or more hours per week, and 20 percent of marketers spend over 20 hours per week on social media.
 When done right, it pays off—88 percent of marketers report that social media efforts have generated more exposure for their business, and 78 percent report increased traffic.

-If lead generation or increasing traffic are your objectives, investing in social media typically has a positive effect after spending just six hours per week on social media execution.
+If lead generation or increasing traffic are your objectives, investing in a solid Facebook marketing strategy typically has a positive effect after spending just six hours per week on social media execution.